 East End restaurants are pretty on the inside, sure, but when it comes to summer dining it’s often what’s on the outside that counts the most.
 Living on an Island means having the privilege of indulging in waterfront views as outstanding as the local bounty, making the choice to sit indoors or outdoors a no-brainer.
-Whether you’re looking to see the water glisten in the sunlight or treat yourself to a four-course meal complete with a sunset, navigate the roads and waters to seven Long Island waterfront dining destinations.
+Whether you’re looking to see the water glisten in the sunlight or treat yourself to a four-course meal complete with a sunset, navigate the roads and waters to six Long Island waterfront dining destinations.

 CowFish, Hampton Bays